shhaumb/react-redux-subapp/README.md

 ## Anti-patterns

-Don't create mutiple ComponentApp objects from appFactory just because you need to render those in different components.
-The single ComponentApp created can be rendered anywhere.
-So it is advised to create sub-application's ComponentApp statically inside parent app and use it everywhere.
+Don't create mutiple `ComponentApp` objects from `appFactory` just because you need to render those in different components.
+The single `ComponentApp` created can be rendered anywhere.
+So it is advised to create a sub-application's `ComponentApp` statically inside the parent app and use it everywhere.
 Design sub-application's component so that it can take some unique identifier prop from parent and use a part of its own sub-state for given identifier.

-Creating mutiple ComponentApp (dynamically) will cause a long chain of reducers, which can slow down your app.
+Creating mutiple `ComponentApp`s (dynamically) will cause a long chain of reducers, which can slow down your app.

 ## Acknowledgement